ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/003_adding_elements.md

 7. Seventh resize at 640 elements (new capacity: 1280)

 After adding all 1000 elements, the ArrayList would have a capacity of 1280 and a size of 1000.
 Despite needing 7 resize operations, the amortized cost per element is still O(1).

+This is why setting an appropriate initial capacity can be important for performance when you know approximately how many elements you'll be adding.
 </details>

 ## 🎯 Key Takeaways